 Student Grievance/Complaint Process

-In addition, if the university does not appropriately resolve the student complaint, the student has the right to contact the State of Tennessee to determine the course of action.
-Complaints can be filed as follows in Tennessee:
+Further, if the university does not appropriately resolve the student complaint or grievance to the student’s satisfaction, the student has the right to contact the State of Tennessee to determine the course of action.
+Complaints can be filed in Tennessee as follows:

-- Complaints related to the application of state laws, rules or regulations related to approval to operate or licensure of a particular professional program within a post-secondary institution shall be referred to the appropriate state licensing board or agency (e.g., State Boards of Health, State Board of Education) and will be reviewed and handled by such board or agency;
+- Complaints related to the application of state laws, rules or regulations related to approval to operate or licensure of a particular professional program shall be referred to the appropriate state licensing board or agency (e.g., Tennessee Board of Nursing or Tennessee Department of Education) and will be reviewed and handled by such board or agency; and

 - Complaints related to state consumer protection laws (e.g., laws related to fraud or false advertising) shall be referred to the Tennessee Division of Consumer Affairs and will be reviewed and handled by that agency.